 In an interview with Time magazine, the Amazon CEO revealed he gave himself a 30 percent chance that Amazon would succeed.
 “That’s actually a very liberating expectation, expecting to fail,” Bezos said.

-Now the richest person on any continent, Bezos is the first person to obtain a net worth surpassing $150 billion in the 30 years Forbes has been tracking the richest Americans.
-His fortune is estimated at $157.1 billion as of August 14, 2018.
-Amazon’s market capitalization is nearing the $1 trillion mark — $933 billion — as of August 14, 2018.
+Now one of the richest people on any continent, Bezos was the first person to obtain a net worth surpassing $150 billion in the 30 years Forbes has been tracking the richest Americans.
+His fortune is estimated at $201.6 billion as of July 19, 2021, according to the Forbes.
+Amazon’s market capitalization is $1.776 trillion, as of July 2021.
 So, Bezos is clearly doing something very right, but he’s made plenty of mistakes along the way.

 Amazon Fire Phone